Our Key Policies in Northern Ireland

 - A more up-to-date reporting system that allows for better capturing of incidents caused by modern technology.

-- A review of the causes of fires by electrical sources and the cost to public services to allow targeted campaigns to be developed.
+- A review of the causes of fires by electrical sources and the cost to public services to allow targeted campaigns to be developed, focusing on the most vulnerable.

 We want to see: